gvwilson/sensibleadventures/nardica/nardica.md

 especially when they were close enough that she could smell whatever flowery concoction the other girl used to wash her hair, but it was a good kind of awkward.

 "I'm fine,"
 she said,
-her voice muffled slightly by the rat fur collar on Honesty's coat.
+her voice muffled slightly by the fake rat fur collar on Honesty's coat.
 She slithered free of the hug and took a step back.
 "I'm fine,"
 she repeated.
-"It was just some bots that went rogue."
+"It was just some bots gone rogue."

 "Just some bots?"
 Honesty repeated disbelievingly.
-"It was all over th' news.
+"Didn't look like that on th' news.
-It looked like the war come back around!"
+Looked like the war come back 'round!"

 "It wasn't all that,"
 Iffy said dismissively.
-Honesty had changed her tattoos again, she noticed.
+Honesty had changed the tattoos on her cheeks again, she noticed.
 And she'd done some more embroidery on the cuffs of her coat to match.

 "But what happened?
-I mean, really happened, not just officially happened?"
+I mean, really happened, not just official happened?"
 Honesty slipped her arm through Iffy's as if it was the most natural thing in the world and began walking toward her family's workshop at the end of the canal.